 CausalTables.jl

-A package for storing and simulating data for causal inference in Julia.
+A common interface for processing and simulating data for causal inference in Julia.

 Installation